Connector Module

 /manager/connectors/{key}/{id} detail page — identity, action bar, label form, credentials, operations table.

 /manager/connectors/{key}/{id} is the per-row settings page.
-Five sections:
+Six sections:

 - Identity — label, status badge, opaque row ID.